R05921078/botrun-chat/README.md

 Each prop plays a crucial role in customizing and controlling the behavior of the `BotrunChat` component.
 By providing detailed information on each prop, developers can more easily understand how to effectively use the component in their projects.

+### `layout` (`"default" | "chat"`, optional)

+The `layout` prop determines the alignment of messages within the chat interface.
+If set to `"default"`, all messages are aligned to the left.
+When set to `"chat"`, messages from the user (`self`) are aligned to the right, while messages from others are aligned to the left.
+The default value for this prop is `"default"`.

 ## License

 This project is licensed under the MIT License.